vitejs/vite/docs/guide/api-plugin.md

   ```

   ::: warning Note
-  This hook may not always be run if you are using a framework: it is up to the framework to call `server.transformIndexHtml`.
+  This hook won't be called if you are using a framework that has custom handling of entry files (for example [SvelteKit](https://github.com/sveltejs/kit/discussions/8269#discussioncomment-4509145).
   :::

 ### `handleHotUpdate`